erwald/blog/posts/the-astra-zeneca-vaccine-will-save-lives.md

 - Czechia
 - Belgium[^2]

 This is so stupid.
 What are they talking about, "precautionary measure"?
 You are supposed to use precautionary measures in order to avoid death & other disasters.
 Well, guess what!
 Many hundreds of people are dying every day in Europe!
 The time for precaution _was in spring of last year_!
-Now the disaster is already here, engulfing our continent!
-You're not supposed to warn people not to leave their stoves on when their house is already on fire, you're supposed to put out the fire!
+Now the disaster is already here, engulfing our continent.

 I am very sorry for those who have gotten blood clots & other vaccine side-effects (if they are side-effects), but their number is vanishingly small compared to the hundreds or thousands of people who will die for each day that we don't vaccinate.
 Here is Alex Tabarrok on [Twitter](https://twitter.com/ATabarrok/status/1371506507062276098):